 This 7.2 km section of Great Eastern Highway was built in the 1950s and upgraded to a dual carriageway in the 1970s.
 It now carries about 25,000 vehicles per day and 70 per cent of this traffic is generated from within the Shire of Mundaring.

-We are now preparing for Stage 2 to upgrade the final 5.2 km of highway between Bilgoman Road, Glen Forrest, and Kintore Road.
-The design for this section has been refined in response to community and stakeholder feedback and the outcomes of a road safety audit.
+The design for Stage 2 has been refined in response to community and stakeholder feedback and the outcomes of a road safety audit.

 Scope of works

 - 5.2 km of widening to provide sealed shoulders

 - New or extended turning pockets at all intersections

 - New shared paths linking new sealed bus bays

 - New road markings, advance warning signs and guide posts